SeifElred/SeifElred/README.md

 <blockquote>

-I am a 2nd year Software Engineering student.
+I am a 2nd year Software Engineering student at Istanbul Atlas University.

-I care a lot about privacy and security, and have carried out several audits and have made numerous submissions to various bug bounty programs.

-I also enjoy attending ([and sometimes winning](https://notes.aliciasykes.com/p/0s5s3uOtKj)) hackathons and coding competitions, as it's a great opportunity to try out new technologies, meet new people and consume a lot of free caffeine.

-I have a small homelab, which I'm using to learn more about system administration, and host my own services.
+I have a small home lab, which I'm using to learn more about cyber security and host my own services.

-When I'm not at the keyboard, I like sports, astronomy and hanging out with friends.
+Love using and contributing to open-source projects.

+Currently working on developing some full-stack applications.

+Developing a drone with defensive mechanisms.

+Working on an AI marketing tool for the Turkish market.

 </blockquote>